 Progress and attainment data for all children across the school is brought to this committee and FGB by the Headteacher and analysed by the committee.
-Data is focused on reading, writing and maths.
-Analysis is carried out by looking at a variety of different groupings within the school, including year groups, pupil premium etc. The data analysed includes performance in national tests (including relative performance against national results e.g. KS1 Sat's and Phonics) and data recorded internally within the school.
+Data is usually focused on reading, writing and maths.
+Analysis is carried out by looking at a variety of different groupings within the school, including year groups, pupil premium etc. and information and observations gathered on school visits.
+The data analysed usually includes performance in national tests from the previous year (including relative performance against national results e.g. KS1 Sat's and Phonics) and data recorded internally within the school.
+Of course this year formela assessments were suspended as the school closed to pupils other than those of critical workers in March.